top of page

 Friday July 14th:

-• The TT arrived at Milan Malpensa Airport from France to meet the EasyJet flight from London Gatwick which arrived on time at midday;
+• The TT arrived at Milan Malpensa Airport after a four-day, 2200km drive from Lisbon (!) to meet the EasyJet flight from London Gatwick which arrived on time at midday;

-• We drove to Laveno-Mombello for a late lunch, and then rode the cable car skywards to check-in at the Hotel Funivia.
-Rested, we chose to take dinner in the hotel's 3* terrace restaurant and watched the sun set gracefully over the lake.
+• We then drove to Laveno-Mombello for a late lunch, followed by the cable car ride skywards to check-in at the Hotel Funivia.
+Rested, we chose to take dinner in the hotel's 3* terrace restaurant, and watched the sun set gracefully over the lake.
 Fabulous!

 Saturday 15th:

 • After breakfast, we put on our hiking shoes to follow the path up to the summit of Sasso-del-Ferro.
-From the hotel, we meandered through the woods, took note of old chairlift machinery, now gracefully blending into the scenery before arriving at the top for some stunning views of the lake.
+From the hotel, the path meandered up through the woods, passing relics of previous chairlift machinery.
+Now gracefully rusting into the scenery we soon arrived at the top for some stunning views of the lake.
 Back at the hotel, we made time for a quick coffee, and then rode the chair lift down to the town.

-• It was a warm afternoon so the TT was made 'open top' in preparation for a drive around the northern section of the lake.
+• It was a warm, frankly hot, afternoon so the TT was 'converted' in preparation for an open-top drive around the northern section of the lake.
 We took the car ferry across the lake to Intra, then heading northwards along the shore road towards Locarno in Switzerland.
-On the way, we stopped at Cannobio for tea and Italian pastries at a lakeside café.
+On the way, we stopped at Cannobio for tea and Italian pastries at a delightful lakeside café.

 • After a brief leg-stretch in Locarno (not least to pick up some supplies in Aldi (!)) we headed back along the eastern shore road towards Laveno and Hotel Funivia.